With my writing, I hope to educate and inspire in order to make a positive impact on others.

-6. Students unclear what to do, or do the wrong thing.
+6. Students are unclear about what to do, or do the wrong thing.

 This happens far too often when teaching English as a foreign language.
 The fact is, it's often the fault of the teacher.
-If your instructions to an assignment yield looks of confusion and soft whispers among students, don't worry: there is a solution.
-In order to avoid this problem, it's important to make sure your instruction are clear.
+If your instructions for an assignment yield looks of confusion and soft whispers among students, don't worry: there is a solution.
+In order to avoid this problem, it's important to make sure your instructions are clear.
 Use gestures, mime, and short concise sentences.
-Speak clear and strong.
+Speak clearly and strongly.
 Most importantly, use models and examples of the activity.
-You can use pictures, miming, gestures etc. to model the entire activity exactly how you want the students to do it.
+You can use pictures, miming, gestures, etc., to model the entire activity exactly how you want the students to do it.

 7. Students are bored, inattentive, or unmotivated.

 Read More From Owlcation

 Many times, it is the teacher's fault that class is boring.
 Fortunately, with proper planning, this problem can be solved.
 Choose a juicy theme for the lesson; one that the students can relate to and one you know they will enjoy.
 This will automatically give them some motivation and interest.
 Get to know your pupils and identify their interests and needs, then design your course accordingly.

 As an ESL teacher, you will encounter learners with different capabilities and language skills.
 While it is good to have some students who excel in the classroom, it is important that they don't take away from others.
 If certain students begin to constantly "steal the show," take care.
 Focus on calling on weaker students in the class to answer questions.
 Encourage, but gently deflect some answers from the strong students and give production time to other not-so-strong members of the class.